NGSAnalysisOnBeocatClass/in_class_problems/Lecture1.md

 Dissect the commands and report:

-Example 1 option or options (flags):
+Example 1 optional flag or flags:

 Example 1 file or path: